The Senate met at 1:30 p.m., the Speaker in the chair.

 When Minister Lebel appeared before the committee, he was right about one thing: family budgets are spread thin these days.
 This trend will continue because of factors such as inaccurate points of reference for automatically correcting volume based on temperature, constantly rising gas prices and the lack of real competition in the retail gas sector.

-Another test for the "fairness at the pump," which the government is calling it, is whether it is fair to the consumer and to retailers.
+Another test for "fairness at the pumps," which the government is calling it, is whether it is fair to the consumer and to retailers.
 Frankly, it makes a minimal difference.
 Why?
 Because 300 additional inspectors would have to be hired to do the increased inspections, at a cost of $50 and $200 per pump?
 Retailers will surely be picking up the tab.
 If retailers take on these costs, you can be sure that they will transfer them on to the consumer.
 These retailers are already struggling in small markets, with low margins and typically older equipment.
 We have heard that these inspections will cost anywhere from, as I mentioned, $50 to $200 per visit.
 One could ask: How will they be protected?
 The government assured the committee and the other house that market forces will keep the costs of these inspection services by an accredited service provider down.
 However, if you look at retailers, they do not have that luxury.
 There will not be competition among inspectors in these sectors.
 In fact, they will be lucky to have access to any local inspectors, and they may end up paying extra to bring inspectors from distant urban centres.
 How fair is it that increased inspections could cost Canadians more as retailers pass along extra costs to consumers?

 Can it be applied?
 Yes, of course, it can be applied.
 It passes the test.
 Mandatory inspection frequencies are used by other countries.